dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 ### 2.1 - Using the canvas texture module

-So now I can use this canvas texture module to just quickly create some textures, and then in turn I can use that texture to create a cube texture instance.
+So now I can use this canvas module to just quickly create a texture, and then in turn I can use that texture to create a cube texture instance.
+For this basic starting exmaple I am using the same texture for all six sides of the cube, and have went with the basic square function of the module to just create a simple square image.

 ```js
 (function(){